Apollo's Templates

 Is every puzzle different, and does it have one answer?

 Both.
-Each click makes fresh puzzles, and every one is verified to have exactly one solution before it prints — a child will never hit a puzzle with two possible answers (which is confusing and demoralizing).
+Each click makes fresh puzzles, and every one is verified to have exactly one solution before it prints — a child will never hit a puzzle with two possible answers.

 Can teachers print a class set?